Here are some answers to questions that have been asked.

 - Yes they do.
 The core of Buddhism, the thing we are trying to learn, is acceptance of everything that occurs around us.
 Part of that is accepting whatever we are given — this is why Thai monks even eat meat.

-- If we have to emphasize our “Self” with special requests (whether to ourselves or others) — especially when it involves disrupting another’s flow — it could be time to look again at the purpose of our practice.
+- If we find in ourselves, the need to emphasize our “Self” with special requests (whether to ourselves or others) — especially when it involves disrupting another’s flow — it could be time to look again at the purpose of our practice.

 - Read more about Buddhism precepts and practices.